How to Add Style to Text in DOCX with C#

 Microsoft Word interface showing Layout ribbon and document with red strikethrough text formatting applied

 The TextStyle class provides essential formatting options including font properties, text color, bold, italic, and underline.
-The example demonstrates how multiple styling properties combine to create richly formatted text.
+Note that FontSize is configured at the TextStyle level (not inside Font), while FontFamily is set within the TextFont property.
+The Run object wraps the TextContent and holds the style, following IronWord's document hierarchy pattern.
+The example demonstrates how multiple styling properties combine to create richly formatted text when applied to a Run.

 What Specific Styles Can I Add?